radhika456/Prepinsta-Winter-Internship---Data-Analytics/Week #1/README.md

 Document the steps you took to create the dashboard.
 Include explanations for your design choices and any challenges you faced.
 Create a summary of the insights gained and recommendations made.
 ***
 ## Dashboard:
+Please note that the solution for the Project is here: [here](https://docs.google.com/spreadsheets/d/1rwvpJPQUQsXfROwjD26ykRWgOdwOqvj3dhl7Ow0T4AQ/edit#gid=1533418178)